JonathanWilbur/mueller-report/volume1.md

 document to Rhona Graff, saying that "Aras Agalarov has asked me to pass on this document in the hope it can be passed on to the appropriate team.
 If needed, a lawyer representing the case is

-in New York currently and happy to meet with any member of his transition team."
+In New York currently and happy to meet with any member of his transition team."
 752 according to Goldstone, around January 2017, Kaveladze contacted him again to set up another meeting, but Goldstone did not make the request.
 753 The investigation did not identify evidence of the transition team following up.